Skip to main content

 Executive Function

-Residing primarily in the prefrontal cortex, is the “CEO” of the brain.
+Residing primarily in the prefrontal cortex, executive function is the “CEO” of the brain.
 It governs our ability to plan, organize, initiate tasks, and self-regulate.
 Difficulties with executive function might manifest as trouble multitasking, a tendency to procrastinate on complex projects, or a reduced ability to filter out distractions and stay focused on a single goal.

 Processing Speed